QUOTES-How politicians reacted after exit polls from Germany's election | Politics

 ARMIN LASCHET, CONSERVATIVE CANDIDATE FOR CHANCELLOR "It was clear to us that without incumbent's bonus it would be a more open, a tighter and a tougher election campaign.
 This is a neck and neck race.
 "We will do everything to form a conservative-led government, because Germany needs a future-oriented coalition that modernizes our country.

 "This is not about getting an arithmetic majority but bringing together different political positions to make a coalition.
 I am ready for that.
 I want (a coalition) in which every partner is visible."
-HUBERTUS HEIL, SPD LABOUR MINISTER:
+JOE BIDEN, U.S. PRESIDENT, ON BEING TOLD THE SPD WERE AHEAD IN POLLS:

 "This is a spectacular success.
 This demonstrates citizens' faith in Olaf Scholz...
 The SPD is back, we are in our place again."
 ANNALENA BAERBOCK, GREENS CANDIDATE FOR CHANCELLOR